-The Windows PE image can be customized in either of the following ways:
+The Windows® PE image can be customized in either of the following ways:

-- Customizing manually requires that you obtain the latest drivers from the HP support website and install them into the Windows PE image manually. - Customizing from a Toolkit script file simplifies the process and requires minimal assistance.
-A script file, which is provided with the Toolkit, automatically copies the drivers to the appropriate folder and registers them with Windows PE.
+- Customizing the Windows PE image manually (on page 10).
+This method requires that you obtain the latest drivers from the HP support website and install them into the Windows® PE image manually. - Customizing the Windows PE image using a Toolkit script file (on page 13).
+This method simplifies the process and requires minimal assistance.
+A script file, which is provided with the Toolkit, automatically copies the drivers to the appropriate folder and registers them with Windows® PE.